The Best Sleep Mask for Side Sleepers: Our Top Picks and Why

 It helps prevent wrinkles and lets you snooze more comfortably.
 Scratch the latter.
 You will sleep in the lap of luxury.

-The Sleep Mask Made Especially for the Side Sleeper
+The Best Sleep Mask Made Especially for the Side Sleeper

 To help side sleepers get quality quadruple Z time, this mask doesn’t have side bulk.
 Think of how uncomfortable it is for there to be space between your head and pillow.
 Not to mention the extra pressure.
 Also, the main point of a sleep mask is to block out light.
 How’s that going to happen if your mask doesn’t stay put?